Lois scélérates: Repression

 In the 19th century, anarchism emerged and took shape in Europe before spreading.
 Anarchists advocate a struggle against all forms of domination perceived as unjust including economic domination brought forth by capitalism.
 They are particularly opposed to the State, seen as the organization that legitimizes a good number of these dominations through its police, army and propaganda.

 Following the repression of the Paris Commune (1871), anarchists were subjected to increasing government repression.
 While their initial methods were peaceful and relatively open, this repression pushed them to seek ways to avoid state surveillance and persecution.
-Among the laws targeting them, one could find, for example, the law of 14 March 1872, which criminalized 'organizations promoting strikes, the abolition of private property, family, or religion', a clear targetting of the Anti-authoritarian International, which was banned, and the relatively liberal Freedom of the Press law of 28 July 1881, which already declared that the Minister of the Interior could ban the distribution of a newspaper by simple decision.
+Among the laws targeting them, one could find, for example, the law of 14 March 1872, which criminalized 'organizations promoting strikes, the abolition of private property, family, or religion', a clear targeting of the Anti-authoritarian International, which was banned, and the relatively liberal Freedom of the Press law of 28 July 1881, which already declared that the Minister of the Interior could ban the distribution of a newspaper by simple decision.
 They were also targeted in several articles of the French criminal code.

-Ère des attentats (1892-1894)
+Ère des attentats (1892–1894)

 In parallel with this increasing repression, anarchists developed the idea and practice of propaganda of the deed, aiming to convey anarchist ideas directly through action, without relying on discourse.
 This practice gained importance in France starting in 1881 with the Thiers statue bombing and progressively spread, strengthening as repression intensified.

 In 1892, following the harsh judicial treatment of anarchist victims of police violence in the Clichy affair, Ravachol and other anarchists launched a series of attacks that the French public and press dubbed the Ère des attentats.
 This period was marked by growing political violence from both the French state and anarchist terrorists.
-During the period, starting in April 1892, the French state started legal repression targetting anarchists, blocking their declarations at their trials from being read or shared in the press, for example.
+During the period, starting in April 1892, the French state started legal repression targeting anarchists, blocking their declarations at their trials from being read or shared in the press, for example.

-After the execution of Ravachol—even though he had not killed anyone in his bombings—an anarchist named Auguste Vaillant decided to avenge him by throwing a bomb into the Chamber of Deputies, which he did on 9 December 1893 - only lightly injuring the deputies, a deliberate choice on his part, according to his testimony.
+After the execution of Ravachol—even though he had not killed anyone in his bombings—an anarchist named Auguste Vaillant decided to avenge him by throwing a bomb into the Chamber of Deputies, which he did on 9 December 1893.
+The deputies were only lightly injured, a deliberate choice on Vaillant's part, according to his testimony.
 During that time, both the French authorities and the press widely promoted the idea that anarchists were part of a vast international conspiracy, using this narrative to justify their repression.